certik/hermes2d/doc/src/tutorial.rst

     }

 Here, we have used the predefined surface integral surf_int_v (see the file `src/integrals_h1.h <http://hpfem.org/git/gitweb.cgi/hermes2d.git/blob/HEAD:/src/integrals_h1.h>`_).
 If the boundary conditions were more complicated, we could also have used surf_int_F_v, where F stands for an arbitrary user-supplied function returning the value $\partial u/\partial n$.

-Refer to the `main.cpp <http://hpfem.org/git/gitweb.cgi/hermes2d.git/blob/HEAD:/tutorial/05-bc-neumann/main.cpp>`_ file
-of the tutorial example `05-bc-neumann <http://hpfem.org/git/gitweb.cgi/hermes2d.git/tree/HEAD:/tutorial/05-bc-neumann>`_
-for the complete code.
 Note that the mesh is refined towards the re-entrant corner in order to capture the singular gradient.
 ::